 - May-December Romance: Most of her couples seem to deal with some kind of age gaps from 2 years to 17 years.

 - Averted with Chiaki, Hatori, and Yuu (who grew up together).
 Takano and Onodera (2 years).
-Nowaki and Hiroki (4 years), no matter how much of a deal that make it out to be.
+Nowaki and Hiroki (4 years), no matter how much of a deal that they make it out to be.

 - Played Straight with Kisa and Yukina (9 years) , Misaki and Usagi (10 years), and Shinobu and Miyagi (17 years).